 Association for Surgical Education – Surgical Education Research Fellowship Faculty Member and Mentor

 Information Technology Physicians Advisory Council

-Dr. Falcone joined the One Health medical group in 2013 after completing his residency at the University of Pittsburgh Medical Center in general surgery, where he also served as the administrative chief resident.
-Currently he serves as the co-director of the Intensive Care Unit and is a trauma surgeon at Owensboro Health Regional Hospital.
+Dr. Falcone joined the Owensboro Health in 2013 after completing his residency at the University of Pittsburgh Medical Center in general surgery, where he also served as the administrative chief resident.
+He serves as the co-director of the Intensive Care Unit and is a trauma surgeon at Owensboro Health Regional Hospital.
 He was inducted as a Fellow of the American College of Surgeons in October of 2015.

-Dr. Falcone is a nationally recognized educator and has won many awards.
+Dr. Falcone is a nationally recognized educator and has won several local and national awards.
 He is currently the Owensboro site director of surgical education for the University of Louisville and also serves as an instructor at the University of Kentucky and the Kentucky College of Osteopathic Medicine.
 He shares the knowledge he has gained through instructional positions and fellowships.